 Weekly lab exercises will be due at the start of the following lab section.
 In addition to these exercises, students will be assigned a number of short theory assignments for the lecture segment of the course.
-Late work will not be accepted.
+Late work will not be accepted, with no exceptions.